 Outstanding

 Nottingham Free School is consistently oversubscribed.
 In the most recent admissions cycle, the school received 489 applications for 116 places in Year 7.
-This represents a subscription proportion of 4.22 applications for every offer, making it one of the most competitive schools in Nottingham City.
+This represents 4.22 applications per place applications for every offer, making it one of the most competitive schools in Nottingham City.

 Admissions are coordinated by Nottingham City Council.
 Priority is given to looked after children and siblings, followed by those living within the catchment area of Sherwood and Carrington.
-Parents should use the FindMySchoolMap Search to check their precise distance from the school gates compared to the last distance offered.
+Parents should use the FindMySchoolMap Search to check their precise distance from the school gates compared to the furthest distance at which a place was offered.

 As a state funded free school, there are no tuition fees for attending Nottingham Free School.
 This applies to both the secondary phase (Years 7 to 11) and the sixth form (Years 12 to 13).